ybadr99/recipe-app/README.md

 # 📖 [Recipe App] <a name="about-project"></a>

 Recipe App is a web application that allows users to create and share recipes with other users.
-Users can create an account, login to the app and create, edit, and delete their recipes.
-Users can also view recipes created by other users.
+Users can create an account, log in to the app, and then create, edit, and delete their recipes.
+Also, users can add foods and set the recipes public or private.
+Moreover, users can also view public recipes created by other users.

 ## 🛠 Built With <a name="built-with"></a>